 The Demand Capacity and Facility Requirements analysis established the future critical aircraft for Runway 9R/27L will be upgraded from the existing King Air 200 (AAC B, ADG II) to the Airbus A320 family (AAC C, ADG III).
 This upgrade of future critical aircraft is primarily due to a forecasted increase in demand for commercial service operations and their induced capacity constraints should the Airport not provide a way for simultaneous commercial service operations to occur.
 Runway 18/36 is currently the Airport's secondary commercial service runway.
 However, due to several reasons such as prevailing winds and air traffic conflicts, it serves less than two percent of the Airport's total operations and could never be used simultaneously with the Airport's other runways.
-Therefore, enhancing Runway 9R/27L to ensure that two parallel runways at the Airport can meet the needs of forecast demands is vital.
+Therefore, enhancing Runway 9R/27L to ensure that two parallel runways at the Airport can meet the needs of the forecasted demand is vital.
+Furthermore, this runway enhancement will aid in the mitigation of the impending capacity constraint, as identified in the Facility Requirements chapter of this report.
 As such, it is recommended that Runway 9R/27L is extended to a total length of 7,200 feet and widened to a total width of 150 feet with additional 25-foot shoulders on each side of the runway.
-The existing runway location is constrained primarily within the landside roads of Red Cleveland Boulevard to the west and East Lake Mary Boulevard to the east, these constraints do provide challenges to future runway development.
+The existing runway location is controlled primarily within the landside roads of Red Cleveland Boulevard to the west and East Lake Mary Boulevard to the east.
+These landside features produce challenges to future runway development.